HCL-TECH-SOFTWARE/dx-compose-doc/docs/getting_started/download/configure_entitlement_checks/index.md

 For Kubernetes deployments, the HCL License Manager container service is configured to check entitlements and record usage that can be reported to the MHS delivery portal.
 If you cannot or do not want to integrate directly with a delivery portal for automatic online reporting, you may use alternative options such as producing report extracts in a simple file format, that can be read, uploaded periodically, and shared in other ways.
 Refer to [Reporting Options](#reporting-options) to identify how to report usage for Kubernetes and traditional deployments.

-!!! note
-    Entitlement checking is not implemented in the HCL Digital Experience Compose v9.5 software that is deployed to support specified operating systems (for example, Windows, Linux or IBM AIX).
-Customers deploying HCL Digital Experience Compose v9.5 software to these platforms should plan to measure and report the total number of user sessions consumed per contract year.

-A standalone tool called the [User Session Reporting Tool](./user_session_reporting_tool.md) was delivered in CF223 and is available from DX entitlements in the MHS delivery portal.
+A standalone tool called the [User Session Reporting Tool](./user_session_reporting_tool.md) was delivered and is available from DX Compose entitlements in the MHS delivery portal.

-You may also use web analytics reporting software such as Google Analytics to track user session consumption in DX v9.5 and earlier release versions of production deployments.
-For more information, refer to [Integrate Google Analytics with HCL DX](/theme_overrides/partials/integrations/analytics.html)..

 ### Entitlement-check scenarios